BobBuildTool/basement/README.md

 # Basement

-These basement project is a collection of useful recipes and classes that can be used by other projects.
-Most importantly it provides standard classes to handle common build systems and other standard tasks.
-Additionally a standard sandbox and common GCC toolchains are ready-to-use.
+This basement project is a collection of useful recipes that can be included by other projects.
+Most importantly it provides pre-made classes to handle common build systems and other recurring tasks.
+Additionally a sandbox and common GCC toolchains are ready-to-use.

 # Prerequisites